RodneyOnyi/safeboda_promotion/README.md

 ```
 to run all schedules commands in the system.

-While testing the api/promo endpoint, you will need to select an existing promocode, this can be done after triggering the code generation, otherwise the endpoint will return an error message.
+While testing the api/promo endpoint, you will need to select an existing promocode, this can be done after triggering the code generation and selecting an active promocode from api/promocode/all, otherwise the endpoint will return an error message.

 ## Testing